mcshoggoth/writing/writer's block.md

 what kind of horror do i want to write about?
 The unexplainable, the mysterious, the inhuman perhaps, or things that aren't what they seem.

+# Abstract Concepts - to write about them

+## Trying to bring abstraction to life
+- rendering abstract words in concrete details
+	- racism, injustice, evil, ambition, growing old, salvation, poverty, growing up, sexual deceit, wealth
+	- "What is \_\_\_\_\_?"

+### Evil
+	1. Evil is Jeffrey Dahmer
+	2. Evil is Serial Killers
+	3. Evil is Child Molesters
+	4. Evil is not keeping your promises

+### Poverty
+	1. Poverty is dying of hunger
+	2. Poverty is sorrow
+	3. Poverty is death
+	4. Poverty is the bad smelling man on the bus next to me

+### Horror
+	1. Horror is the night when it sounds like the door opened
+	2. Horror is hearing someone upstairs only to realize that you're alone
+	3. Horror is the doorbell ringing and no one is there
+	4. Horror is an empty slot in the kitchen knife-block

+# Every word in the story has to be one syllable

+They went to a film.
+The name was "The Dead Thing."
+They were glad and scared at the same time.
+That night, in bed, while they slept, there was a sound.
+Like nails on wood.
+In his dreams, he saw shards of wood in skin.
+Nails on top.
+Smears of blood.
+His foot struck out, she woke up and heard the sound.
+~
+When he woke, in the sun, he did not find her in bed.
+The sheets were a mess.
+He went down the stairs, to the table. the back door was open. she was gone.